nick-esqueda/Supercloud/README.md

 ![image](https://user-images.githubusercontent.com/93935486/158058517-855f11ca-40d8-441d-a232-fc0307e168b6.png)

 ## Cloning the project?
 Here are some steps:
-*** DISCLAIMER: you must have be able to create an AWS S3 bucket in order to properly store images/audio files that are uploaded to the site.
-Upload functinoality will not work without it
+*** DISCLAIMER: you must be able to create an AWS S3 bucket in order to properly store images/audio files that are uploaded to the site.
+Upload functionality will not work without it

 ### 1. Clone the repo.
 * `git clone git@github.com:nick-esqueda/supercloud.git`